-I am a Professor of Structural Biology and the Director for the newly-established Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
-With a strong background in the discovery and engineering of enzymes for the depolymerisation of lignocellulose plant biomass, we have turned our attention to the global challenge of man-made plastic polymers for bio-based recycling and upcycling applications.
+I am a Professor of Structural Biology and the Director of the Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
+Our team has strong background in the discovery and engineering of enzymes, including those for the depolymerisation of lignocellulose plant biomass, and more recently, towards bio-based recycling and upcycling solutions for man-made plastic polymers.

 My technical expertise is in protein biophysics with a focus on structural biology.
-I employ a range of hydrodynamic and spectroscopic methods in parallel with X-ray crystallography to reveal the detailed mechanisms of enzyme function.
-I am keen to embrace the development of synchrotron X-ray techniques and work closely with colleagues at the Diamond Light Source.
-My group works with a range of complementary techniques including nuclear magnetic resonance (NMR) spectroscopy and electron microscopy, and we are particularly excited about the new opportunities coming online with free electron lasers such as the European XFEL.
+Our team employs a range of hydrodynamic and spectroscopic methods in parallel with X-ray crystallography to reveal the detailed mechanisms of enzyme function.
+I am keen to embrace the development of synchrotron X-ray techniques, together with the latest AI technologies, and work closely with colleagues at the Diamond Light Source and the AlphaFold team at DeepMind.

-We are interested in understanding enzyme function at the atomic level, and through the CEI, we work with a host of superb international collaborators from academic laboratories, institutes and industry.
-Locally, I work closely with Dr Andy Pickford, Prof Anastasia Callaghan and Prof Simon Cragg, co-supervising multiple PhD studentships.
-I have strong research collaborations with Dr Gregg Beckham at the National Renewable Energy Laboratory in Colorado, Prof Ellen Neidle (University of Georgia), Prof Jen Dubois (Montana University) and Prof Henry Woodcock (University of South Florida).
+We are interested in understanding enzyme function at the atomic level and work with a host of superb international collaborators from academic laboratories, institutes and industry partners.
+Locally, I work closely with Prof. Andy Pickford, our CEI Operations Director, and Prof. Simon Cragg, who leads our enzyme discovery operations in SE Asia.
+I am part of the leadership team of the BOTTLE consortium, led by my close colleague Dr Gregg Beckham at the National Renewable Energy Laboratory in Colorado.
+Recent productive collaborations include working with the groups led by Prof. Jen Dubois (Montana State University), Prof. Henry Woodcock (University of South Florida), and Prof. Lindsey Eltis (University of British Columbia).

 I graduated from the University of Glasgow in 1993, with a BSc (Hons) degree in Microbiology, before going on to complete a PhD in Virology at the MRC Virology Unit, Glasgow.
-My research career continued in the Structural Biology Laboratories at the University of York, before I joined Professor Geoff Kneales’ group at the University of Portsmouth in 2000, where I worked on DNA-binding proteins.
+My research career continued in the Structural Biology Laboratories at the University of York, before I joined the late Professor Geoff Kneales’ group at the University of Portsmouth in 2000, where I worked on DNA-binding proteins.
 In 2005, I completed a Postdoctoral Fellowship with the EMBL-Grenoble, France, where I researched macromolecular crystallography and spectroscopy in Dr Raimond Ravelli's group.
 In 2007, I re-joined the University of Portsmouth - initially as a Research Council UK (RCUK) Fellow - and commissioned an X-ray crystallography facility.
-I was appointed to Reader in 2012 and Professor in 2016.
+I was appointed to Reader in 2012, Professor in 2016, and Director of the CEI in 2019.

 - Structural characterisation of enzymes for plastic depolymerisation